13 Small Diet Changes to Look (and Feel!) Great in Your 40s

 Less wine, more water

 Premenopause often signals the decline of some sleep-promoting hormones, and you may suddenly experience insomnia because of this.
-(Of course, there are multiple subtle causes of sleeplessness.)
-Wine may be your go-to for relaxing and inducing sleep, but that can worsen your troubles.”Alcohol can interrupt a restful night’s sleep, which can be a challenge as women transition through menopause,” says Angie Murad, wellness dietitian at the Mayo Clinic Healthy Living Program.
+Wine may be your go-to for relaxing and inducing sleep, but that can worsen your troubles.
+“Alcohol can interrupt a restful night’s sleep, which can be a challenge as women transition through menopause,” says Angie Murad, wellness dietitian at the Mayo Clinic Healthy Living Program.
 If insomnia doesn’t keep you awake, hot flashes and night sweats will surely make you a zombie the next day.
 Tame your temps by cutting back on alcohol, caffeine, spicy foods, and hot beverages as they can trigger hot flashes and night sweats in some women.
 Drinking water is even more important when you hit your 40s.
 “Consuming water throughout the day is also important for restoring water loss, as we tend to experience hot flashes, night sweats, and an increased overall dryness as we age,” says Cohn.

 Eat to avoid B12 deficiency